ANoobyDev/brainfuck-interpreter/README.md

 # HOW DOES THIS INTERPRETER WORK?

 That's something easy to answer since I was the one to write it's source code.
-The file should end in .b / .bf (mainly for organisation), and the file structure should be as follows:
+You should enter a file as an argument, and it should end in .b / .bf (mainly for organisation), and the file structure should be as follows:

 ```
 1   CELLS:[number of cells(defaults to 10)]/ASCII:[y/n(defaults to n)]